World’s best-dressed nations -- and how to fit in

 Where to buy

-Italy's fashion capital, Milan remains the place to shop.
-Try Gianni Campagna (+39 02 77 88 11, www.campagna.it) at via Palestro 24, where Karl Lagerfeld and Valentino go for their handmade suits -- prices start at €3,745 (US$4,884) -- or the historical Galleria Vittorio Emanuele II, home to Prada's flagship store.
+Italy's fashion capital, Milan remains the place to shop, with places like Gianni Campagna (via Palestro 24; +39 02 77 88 11), where Karl Lagerfeld and Valentino go for their handmade suits -- prices start at €3,745 ($4,884) -- or the historical Galleria Vittorio Emanuele II, home to Prada's flagship store.

 More on CNN: World's sexiest accents